 The Truth Behind Some Common Skin Tag Myths

-If you have skin tags, then you may be confused about what they are and how they affect your health.
+If you have skin tag myths, then you may be confused about what they are and how they affect your health.
 This can lead to you believing some common myths.
 If you want to know the truth behind these myths, then keep reading.

 Myth - Skin Tags Appear At Random